-ATHN 8: US Cohort Study of Previously Untreated Patients with Congenital Hemophilia
+ATHN 8: U.S. Cohort Study of Previously Untreated Patients (PUPs) with Congenital Hemophilia

-ATHN 8 – PUPs Matter is the first national cohort study focused on previously untreated patients (PUPs) that will provide a platform for ongoing clinical research studies to improve the outcomes of this vulnerable population.
+ATHN 8: PUPs Matter Study is the first national cohort study focused on previously untreated patients (PUPs) that will provide a platform for ongoing clinical research studies to improve the outcomes of this vulnerable population.
 In-depth clinical and laboratory data will be collected, especially during high-risk periods for antibody development.

-ATHN 8 is a longitudinal, observational study aimed at determining the percentage of PUPs with confirmed inhibitors within the first 50 exposure days.
+ATHN 8: PUPs Matter Study is a longitudinal, observational study aimed at determining the percentage of PUPs with confirmed inhibitors within the first 50 exposure days.
 In addition, the study seeks to determine:

 - Risk factors associated with inhibitor development in the previously untreated population

 - Percentage of eligible patients enrolled at each treatment site